rikedyp/documentation/windows-ui-guide/docs/editor.md

 When you press the <AC> key, or select *Align Comments* in the Editor's context menu, the alignment of the comments in every line in the function will be changed so that the left-most comment (Lamp) symbol is in the same column as the cursor, except that:

 - Comment symbols that are preceded only by white space, that is, comments in lines that contain no code, are ignored and are not adjusted in any way.
 - Comment symbols that lie between the first column and the first tab stop will remain in or be moved to the first column.
-For information on setting tab stops, see *Installation & Configuration Guide*: [Configuration Dialog (Edit/Trace Tab)](../../../../windows-installation-and-configuration-guide/configuring-the-ide/configuration-dialog/configuration-dialog-trace-edit-tab/).
+For information on setting tab stops, see _Dyalog for Microsoft Windows Installation and Configuration Reference Guide_: [Configuration Dialog (Edit/Trace Tab)](../../../../windows-installation-and-configuration-guide/configuring-the-ide/configuration-dialog/configuration-dialog-trace-edit-tab/).
 - Comment symbols will not move further left than the end of the statement.

 When a comment is re-aligned, text to the right of the left-most comment symbol (including spaces and other comment symbols) will remain fixed in relation to  that symbol.

 Note that there is no keystroke associated with this command by default; you must define one.
-See *Installation & Configuration Guide*: [Configuration Dialog (Keyboard Shortcuts Tab)](../../../../windows-installation-and-configuration-guide/configuring-the-ide/configuration-dialog/configuration-dialog-keyboard-shortcuts-tab/).
+See _Dyalog for Microsoft Windows Installation and Configuration Reference Guide_: [Configuration Dialog (Keyboard Shortcuts Tab)](../../../../windows-installation-and-configuration-guide/configuring-the-ide/configuration-dialog/configuration-dialog-keyboard-shortcuts-tab/).

 ### Stop, Trace and Monitor Controls